solana-foundation/developer-content/content/guides/token-extensions/required-memo.md

 ---
 date: Dec 7, 2023
+seoTitle: "Token Extensions: Required Memo"
-title: How to use the Required memo extension
+title: How to use the Required Memo token extension
 description:
   "Memos in financial transactions serve as a communication tool between sender and recipient.
 It aids in the identification of both parties and offers